manupaisable/katacoda-scenarios/02-bootstrap-app-pipeline/step5-check-new-pipeline-run.md

 https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/jenkins

-You should see two pipelines, one is the pre-existing *todobackend-java* and a new one called *my-todobackend* (or the name you gave it in step 2).
+You should see two pipelines, one is the pre-existing *todobackend-java* and a new one called *my-todobackend*.

 Eventually, you should see a green build for our new application.
 This might take a few minutes depending on the network connection.
-Make sure to refresh the page every few minutes (or click "Enable Auto Refresh" on the top right).

 ![step5-new-pipeline-built](step5-new-pipeline-built.png)